First Order Axial Perturbation of the Reissner-Nordstr\"{o}m Metric in a Possible Parity-Violating Gravity Background: Conclusions and Outlook

 \subsection{Future Prospects}

-Building on the present work, several theoretical extensions are worth pursuing. \begin{itemize} \item \textbf{Nonlinear perturbations:} incorporating higher-order effects to capture back-reaction of the perturbations on the background metric and to incorporate nonzero CS phenomena. \item \textbf{Rotating charged black holes:} extending the analysis to Kerr–Newman geometries in CS gravity, where both rotation and charge interact with parity-violating terms and there is no expectation that the Cotton tensor might vanish. \item \textbf{Dynamical CS scalar fields:} allowing $\Theta$ to evolve in time or depend on spatial coordinates, thereby testing the robustness of the constant-field result. \item \textbf{Holographic connections:} exploiting the AdS$_2 \times S^2$ symmetry in the extremal limit to link perturbation spectra with dual conformal field theories. \end{itemize}
+Building on the present work, several theoretical extensions are worth pursuing. \begin{itemize} \item \textbf{Nonlinear perturbations:} incorporating higher-order effects to capture back-reaction of the perturbations on the background metric and to incorporate nonzero CS phenomena. \item \textbf{Rotating charged BHs:} extending the analysis to Kerr–Newman geometries in CS gravity, where both rotation and can charge interact with parity- and time-reversal-violating terms, and there is no expectation that the Cotton tensor might vanish. \item \textbf{Dynamical CS scalar fields:} allowing $\Theta$ to evolve in time, thereby testing the robustness of the constant-field result. \item \textbf{Holographic connections:} exploiting the AdS$_2 \times S^2$ symmetry in the extremal limit to link perturbation spectra with dual conformal field theories.
+BHs that are born in near-extremal states (potentially from neutron star mergers or accretion processes) could serve as laboratories for testing the conformal behavior involved. \item \textbf{Experimental tests:} using amplitude modulation, the resonant excitation of high-overtone modes, and to provide observational handles to measure BH charge, test the nature of gravity in strong-field regimes, and search for parity violation.
+As gravitational wave astronomy enters its next phase, theoretical predictions will become increasingly testable, potentially transforming our results from a purely theoretical analysis into a blueprint for experimental discovery. \end{itemize}

 Together, these directions promise a deeper theoretical understanding of how CS modifications really could interact with BH spacetimes, and they provide a natural bridge between classical perturbation theory and broader frameworks in gravitational physics.
-By elucidating the rich behavior of perturbations in this regime, our work advances the theoretical toolkit for testing CS gravity and motivates further exploration of charged BHs as laboratories for fundamental physics.
+By elucidating the rich behavior of perturbations in this regime, our work advances the theoretical toolkit for testing modified gravity theories and motivates further exploration of charged BHs as laboratories for fundamental physics.